 Native American Teens and Tradition

-Horses have long been sacred to the Native American people.
+Horses have long been important to the Native American people.
 In 2010, we visited a riding program that is re-introducing young people to a part of their culture that has been lost in today's world.

 (Locator: Spirit Lake Nation, North Dakota)